 The HEPA filter is expected to be used in Summer mode with positive pressure i.e. air going into the house.

 We should ask this question of any appliance.
 The TW4 requires almost no maintenance.
 Dust can be blown out with compressed air, if desired.
 If the unit gets dirty due to unusual conditions, you can remove the components from the tube and clean them, but that should not normally be needed or useful.
 The HEPA filter may need to be cleaned or replaced, it should be good for at least one season, depending on pollution levels.

 After several years, the motor bearings will need to be replaced.
 This process of wear has some randomness to it and depends on usage levels.

 When this happens, you can dismantle the unit according to the instructions and replace the bearings.
-You need some <1.2 mm circlip pliers or two small screwdrivers of the right size.
 See the manual for details.
 This only has to be done once in a very, very long time, and it sure beats trying to find a replacement fan with all the right characteristics and interface, which for any such appliance is generally impossible, unfortunately.
 If we could have used a commodity fan, we would, but they don't exist, with these specs.

 If it is damaged due to extreme weather, mechanical trauma, or a power surge or lighting, the relevant parts can always be sourced and replaced, either with identical 3d printed parts, or commodity, standard parts.
 Even the electronics can be replaced with standard modules.
 All screws are stainless steel, so they will never rust.